Last Updated on May 4, 2021 by Red Nomad OZ

 It’d been too long since I clocked up an Australian exclusive, so climbing Bald Rock, largest exposed granite rock in the Southern Hemisphere and centrepiece of the boulder-studded Granite Country around Tenterfield, was a no-brainer.

 Choosing the easier of the two Bald Rock walking tracks was also a no-brainer – for an acrophobic*, that is!
-Even though at 2.5 km (one way) it was the longer of the two, the Bungoona trail with its medium degree of difficulty rating, interpretive signs and path through a good cross-section of granite country had a nice, gentle, safe sound to it.
+At 2.5 km (one way) the Bungoona trail was the longer of the two.
+But with its medium degree of difficulty rating, interpretive signs and path through a good cross-section of granite country had a nice, gentle, safe sound to it.

 Rock Face, on the other hand, didn’t!